 - Tuesday . . . . .8 to 6pm

 - Thursday . . . .
 8 to 6pm

 - Friday . . . . . .
 CLOSED

 - Saturday . . . .
 8 to NOON

 - Sunday . . . . .
 CLOSED

-We are condensing “Open” hours due to staffing and staff child-care needs.
-We apologize for the inconvenience and can’t wait to get back to a new normal, either.
+We are condensing “Open” hours due to staff and staff-child-care needs.
+We apologize for the inconvenience.

 All of us must limit face-to-face contact whenever possible.